 Handwriting is a very fluid, personal thing that is always evolving.
 It’s not like calligraphy, where you more or less write the same every time.
 Instead, you’ll have neat days, and you’ll have not-so-neat days (like the notes pictured below).

-No matter how your handwriting looks, it is a wonderful reflection of you and your personality.
+No matter how your handwriting looks, it is a wonderful reflection of you and your mood.
 That’s why people love receiving handwritten notes: they represent a piece of you!
-So, don’t get too hung up on a radical change: instead, focus on making clearly formed letters that are easy to read.
+So, don’t get too hung up on a radical change: instead, focus on making clearly formed alphabet characters that are clear and legible.

-I hope that you enjoyed this post, and that it inspires you to ditch the keyboard and write something by hand this weekend!
+I hope that you enjoyed this article, and that it inspires you to ditch the keyboard and write something by hand this weekend!
 Don’t forget that you can download the Improve Your Cursive Worksheet for free if you want a cursive refresher.
-It’s not a complicated little worksheet, and it should be helpful!
+It’s not a complicated little worksheet, and it should be helpful.

 Thanks very, very much for reading TPK, and enjoy the rest of your day!